hilaily/echo-intro/website/content/guide/error-handling.md

     weight: 8
 ---

-Echo advocates centralized HTTP error handling by returning `error` from middleware and handlers.
+Echo advocates centralized HTTP error handling by returning error from middleware or handlers.

-It allows you to:

-- Debug by writing stack trace to the HTTP response.
+- Log errors from a unified location
-- Customize HTTP responses.
+- Send customized HTTP responses
-- Recover from panics inside middleware or handlers.

 For example, when basic auth middleware finds invalid credentials it returns `401 - Unauthorized` error, aborting the current HTTP request.